koalkoal4/bolt-generated-project/src/pages/posts/heel-training.md

         <div class="w-2 h-2 bg-slate-800 dark:bg-slate-100 rounded-full flex-shrink-0 mr-3 mt-2"></div>
         <div>
             <p class="text-lg text-slate-600 dark:text-slate-300">
                 <strong class="font-semibold text-slate-800 dark:text-slate-100">Adding the Cue:</strong> Once they seem to understand the position, start saying your cue ("Heel" or "Side") just as they are moving into position (or as you start the lure).
-Keep your <a href="https://trainedtails.com/posts/tone-of-voice" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">tone of voice</a> cheerful.
-You can also pair it with a <a href="https://trainedtails.com/posts/hand-signals" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">hand signal</a>, like patting your left thigh.
-This builds on their understanding of <a href="https://trainedtails.com/posts/verbal-commands-for-puppies" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">verbal commands</a>.
+Keep your <a href="https://trainedtails.com/posts/tone-of-voice" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">tone of voice</a> cheerful.
+You can also pair it with a <a href="https://trainedtails.com/posts/hand-signals" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">hand signal</a>, like patting your left thigh.
+This builds on their understanding of <a href="https://trainedtails.com/posts/verbal-commands-for-puppies" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">verbal commands</a>.
             </p>
         </div>
     </div>